-Each Fund intends to pay out dividends, if any, and distribute any net realized capital gains to its shareholders at least annually.
-Each Fund will declare and pay capital gain distributions in cash, if any.
+Each Fund will declare and pay capital gain distributions in cash.
 Distributions in cash may be reinvested automatically in additional whole Shares only if the broker through whom you purchased Shares makes such option available.
 Your broker is responsible for distributing the income and capital gain distributions to you.